Mosquito Control Services in mid-Missouri

 Identify and eliminate standing water/ breeding sites such as: clogged ditches, temporary pools and puddles, tree holes that hold water, old tires, buckets, potted plant trays and saucers, plastic covers, clogged gutters, bird baths, pet water bowls, or any other area or item on your property that collects water.
 Drain all items or containers that can hold water weekly.

-Mosquito Reduction available from Steve’s Pest Control
+Effective Mosquito Control and Mosquito Treatment Services from Steve’s Pest Control